4 Easy Steps for Treating and Preventing “Maskne”

 Keep it Clean

 Cleanliness is the first and most important factor in keeping maskne at bay.
 Your mask traps oil and debris against the surface of your skin, causing irritation and acne.
 You can minimize breakouts by always wearing your mask over clean skin.
 Wash with a gentle cleanser and follow up with a non-comedogenic moisturizer to protect your skin from irritation and keep your skin barrier healthy.
 Good news: your Ance Intelligence cleanser and moisturizer are perfectly formulated for this.
-(Find yours when you download our app!)

 The fabric of your mask absorbs moisture, oil, and bacteria from your skin and hands, so it’s a good idea to get in the habit of wearing your mask only once before washing it.
 Minimize skin irritation by using a fragrance-free detergent, and add some household bleach to disinfect your mask if it’s appropriate for your fabric.
 For other cleaning best-practices, visit the CDC’s help site on how to wash cloth face coverings.